 - Depression and anxiety medications

-4. Stomach disorder such as gastroesophageal reflux disease, tumours, peptic ulcers, among others.
+Stomach disorders such as gastroesophageal reflux disease, tumors, peptic ulcers, among others.

 - Consumption of non-vegetarian food